top of page

 The Frisians, called Frisii or Fresones by the Romans, lived along the coast from the River IJ near modern Amsterdam to more or less the River Ems, now the border between Germany and the Netherlands, although parts of this border in the Dollart Bight are still being disputed by the governments of Germany and the Netherlands.
 Disputable too, part of the modern province of Drenthe was territory of the Frisians, and that of the Chauci, as well.
 In our blog post The Killing Fields—of the Celts more about this area's history.

-The first record of the Frisians dates from BC 12 and recounts how the Frisian tribes became allies during a battle against the Chauci tribe.
-The Chauci, as stated, were a people in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the River Ems and the River Elbe.
-Thus, eastern neighbours of the Frisians, their material culture was akin to theirs.
-Both tribes lived on artificial dwelling mounds, i.e. terps, on the barren tidal marshlands.
-Read our blog post Shipwrecked people of the salt marshes for a better understanding of this common marshland culture.
-Like the Frisians, the Chauci were not pacified either.
-The Frisians, and especially the Chauci, were notorious pirates.
-In our blog post Our civilization—it all began with piracy we shed some light on their excessive and violent entrepreneurship, and the impact this had on Western history.
+The first recorded mention of the Frisians dates to 12 BC and describes how Frisian tribes allied themselves in battle against the Chauci.
+The Chauci were a people inhabiting the coastal zone of what is now northwest Germany, roughly between the rivers Ems and Elbe—immediate eastern neighbours of the Frisians.
+Their material culture closely resembled that of the Frisians.
+Both groups lived on artificial dwelling mounds, or terps, amid the barren tidal marshlands.
+For more on this shared marshland culture, see our blog post Shipwrecked People of the Salt Marshes.
+Like the Frisians, the Chauci were far from pacified.
+Indeed, both peoples—though especially the Chauci—gained notoriety as pirates.
+In our blog post Our Civilization—It All Began with Piracy we explore their violent entrepreneurship and its profound impact on Western history.

 First Romans arrive at the marshes of Rüstringen by Hermann Allmers (1821-1902)